Great-Sun-Group/credex-core/README.md

 You are welcome to use this codebase and run credex-core development servers in order to develop apps that integrate with the live credex ecosystem.
 Any apps built while using this codebase for development and testing remain solely the property of the developers without limitation or restriction, including charging for their services at their own discretion, as long as the underlying data remains in the possesion of the member, stored in their credex account.

-An "App Store" registration and code review process may be put in place for developers so that members will know they can trust 3rd party software.
+An "App Store" type registration and code review process may be put in place for developers so that members will know they can trust 3rd party software.
 This review process will be free, minimal, and prompt.
 Its only purpose will be to ensure that member's data is being handled securely and stored appropriately.

 Should any updates to the ecosystem codebase be required to facilitate the operation of a third-party app, requests will be welcomed.
 Please include the code changes to the credex-core API being requested.
 Instructions for this will be provided soon.